Sudan's Bashir claims victory over ICC after court shelves Darfur probe

 “The Sudanese people have defeated the ICC and have refused to hand over any Sudanese to the colonialist courts.”

-The ICC has also charged Bashir’s defense minister, interior minister and a militia leader.
+The ICC has also charged Bashir’s defence minister, interior minister and a militia leader.

 None has been arrested and Sudan has been shielded from further action at the 15-member Security Council by China, a veto-wielding permanent member.